Racheal-spec/Racheal-spec/README.md

 <h4>About me 👩‍💻</h4>

 - 🔭 I’m currently working on something cool
-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m learning data structures and algorithms
 - 👯 I’m looking to collaborate on exciting projects
-- 💬 Ask me about anything

 📫 Feel free to reach me at: tomisinrachel@gmail.com